ta0kira/zeolite/README.md

 compiler that the function relies on to-be-determined types.
 In both languages, the number and order of the parameters is often arbitrary, and parameterized functions are often combined with function overloading.

+Again, you also need to consider what happens when the code itself is incorrect.
+Haskell (which is what Zeolite is written in) uses *extensive* type inference.
+This cleans up the code quite a bit, but it's quite common for the compiler to show a type error in a function other than the one containing the error, and show *no errors* in the function that actually contains one.

+Explicit types are a way to tell the compiler and *readers of your code* what you *meant* to do.
+This forces compile-time errors to be localized, which makes them easier to investigate and understand.

 ## Conclusion